How to Build Google Crashpad

 Configuring Crashpad

-Add the following includes to the entry point of the application.
+Add the following includes to your application's entry point.

 #include "client/crashpad_client.h"